PrivSec-dev/privsec.dev/content/posts/knowledge/ChromeOS Questionable Encryption/index.md

 It is well-known that ChromeOS uses Google account passwords as the primary login credentials.
 This necessarily means that anyone with knowledge of the Google account password is able to unlock and therefore decrypt a ChromeOS user profile.

-Recent versions of ChromeOS also allows users to use a separare login password instead of the Google account password.
+Recent versions of ChromeOS allows users to use a separare login password instead of the Google account password.

 ![Local Password](local-password.png)